Mattia-Colbertaldo/Nbody/README.md

 # N-body simulation
 ## Overview
-This repository contains a versatile N-body simulation program for simulating gravitational interactions between particles.
+This repository contains a versatile N-body simulation program for simulating interactions between particles under different conditions.

 * ***Please look at the pdf for an insightful presentation***